 - describing the behaviour in the form of praise.

 Similar steps can be taken with individual students, with behaviour goals developed specifically for the student with behaviours of concern.

-Teachers and other adults may find it beneficial to count the occasions of behaviour specific praise, to video or audio record a session or to ask a mentor or colleague to provide feedback about the praise being used.
+Teachers and other adults may find it beneficial to count the occasions of behaviour-specific praise, to video or audio record a session or to ask a mentor or colleague to provide feedback about the praise being used.
 Some teachers will also find it useful to take data before and after the strategy is implemented to determine its usefulness and whether any adjustments are needed.

-All ages with appropriate adjustments for age and ability.
+This is appropriate for all ages, with appropriate adjustments for age and ability.